Inflectra/spira-documentation/docs/SpiraApps/QuickTasks.md

 # Quick Tasks SpiraApp
+!!! abstract "Compatible with SpiraTeam and SpiraPlan"

 This SpiraApp adds a widget on the product home page where you and your team can quickly and easily create and work on shared tasks in a streamlined user interface.
 Creating and checking off tasks in Spira has never been faster.

-!!! warning "This SpiraApp's functionality requires SpiraTeam or SpiraPlan to work."

 !!! info "About this SpiraApp"
     - [ ] system settings